Your Pet, Our Passion.

 If you’re wondering ‘why does my dog growl when playing?’, you’re not alone!
 It can seem strange to us when dogs do this – why would they suddenly make a sound of aggression when you’re having fun together?
 The simple answer is: they aren’t!

 Although every dog is different and has their own vocal range and individual ‘voice’, in general dog play growls will sound higher pitched than other kinds of growling.
-They will also often be shorter, and may be accompanied by body language like bounding motions, or your dog bending down onto their front legs, raising their rear-end in the air (play bow).
+They will also often be shorter, and will be accompanied by body language like bounding motions, or your dog bending down onto their front legs, raising their rear-end in the air (play bow).
 Many dogs growl during tuggy games that they enjoy.

 Aggressive dog growling

-If you’re not sure whether a growl is aggressive or not, or if you think it might be – stop what you’re doing and back off, or remove your dog from the situation, as appropriate.
+If you’re not sure whether a growl is potentially aggressive or not, or if you think it might be – stop what you’re doing and back off, or remove your dog from the situation, as appropriate.

 How do I know if my dog is growling aggressively?